-The only way to comprehend the areas encompassed by Chobe, Makgadikgadi and Okavango Delta Ramsar Site is to deal in superlatives.
-Chobe is home to the highest elephant concentration in all Africa.
-Makgadikgadi to one of the largest saltpans in the world.
-And when the Okavango Delta floods each the summer, it attracts more than 200,000 large mammals.
+The only way to comprehend the areas encompassed by Chobe, Makgadikgadi, and Okavango Delta Ramsar Site is to deal in superlatives.
+Chobe is home to around 50,000 elephants, probably the highest elephant concentration in all Africa, and part of the largest continuous surviving elephant population.
+They are also Kalahari elephants, the largest of them all.

 Makgadikgadi is one of the largest saltpans in the world.
 Stretching out across an area the size of Portugal, this vast expanse of salt-saturated clay is an unearthly domain, where endless horizons merge with the stark land below, appearing utterly inhospitable to life.
 Yet when the rains come, tens to hundreds of thousands of bright pink flamingoes appear, making the scene even more surreal for a few weeks each year.

 The Okavango Delta was declared the 1000th UNESCO World Heritage Site in 2014.
 An immense network of inland channels and marshes, when it floods each summer the water covers an area slightly larger than Belgium, and attracts one of Africa’s greatest concentrations of wildlife, with more than 200,000 large mammals descending upon the Okavango at this time.

 While the animal populations are sometimes incredibly dense, the human population is not.
 Across the whole of these three regions, the population around Chobe stands at 25,876, for the Okavango Delta it is 59,421, and around Makgadikgadi there are 56,209.
 With few population centres of any note, nature-based tourism is one of the only sectors that can provide sustainable employment.